Finnish consonant gradation: Inverse gradation

 Grammars of Finnish may identify words that display "inverse gradation".
-To understand what this means, it's useful to note that a typical gradation pattern is one where the word stem ends in a vowel, and verbal infinitives and the nominative singular of nominals displays the strong grade, while the first person singular, present tense form of verbs and the genitive singular form of nominals displays the weak grade.
+To understand what this means, it is useful to note that a typical gradation pattern is one where the word stem ends in a vowel, and verbal infinitives and the nominative singular of nominals displays the strong grade, while the first person singular, present tense form of verbs and the genitive singular form of nominals displays the weak grade.
 An example of standard gradation in the nominal domain is pappi : papit, where the nominative singular pappi shows the strong grade.
 The nominative plural suffix -t closes the final syllable, causing the weak grade to appear.

 The inverse pattern arises when the stem ends in a consonant.
-(This includes ghost consonants, which are not marked orthographically and are only pronounced before other consonants.)
+(This includes "ghost consonants", which are not marked orthographically and are only pronounced before other consonants.)
 With consonant-final words, it is the weak grade that appears in the infinitive and nominative singular, while the strong grade is found elsewhere.
 Consonant stems are thus said to have "inverse gradation" because the dictionary forms of the words exhibit a weak grade and gradate "backwards" (that is, get stronger moving from the nominative singular to the genitive singular, for example).